datafolklabs/cement/doc/source/dev/quickstart.rst

 This section outlines how to install Cement.
 By preference, we do so by way of installing to a virtualenv.
 This is not necessary if you have root access on your system and want to install system wide.
-That said, for development purpposes (i.e. building your application) you should be working out of a virtualenv.
+That said, for development purposes (i.e. building your application) you should be working out of a virtualenv.

 Before installing Cement, setup your virtual environment: